aitos-io/BoAT-X-Framework/docs/en-us/BoAT_User_Guide_en.md

  ![BoAT Architecture](/images/BoAT_User_Guide_en-F2-2-BoAT_architecture.png)
  Figure 2-2 BoAT Architecture

-The Wallet API is an interface that the SDK provides to the IoT Application to call, including the SDK public interface and wallet and transaction interfaces for different blockchain protocols.
+* The *Wallet API* is an interface that the SDK provides to the IoT Application to call, including the SDK public interface and wallet and transaction interfaces for different blockchain protocols.

-The blockchain client interface protocol mainly implements transaction interface protocols for different blockchains, and interacts with blockchain nodes through the RPC interface.
+* The *Blockchain Client Interface Protocol* mainly implements transaction interface protocols for different blockchains, and interacts with blockchain nodes through the RPC interface.

-The remote procedure call(RPC) interface implements a warpper for different communication protocols.
+* The *Remote Procedure Call(RPC) interface* implements a warpper for different communication protocols.
 This component needs to be ported according to the specific communication method supported by the IoT device.

-Public components implement common functions such as RLP encoding, JSON codec, string processing, etc.
+* *Public Components* implement common functions such as RLP encoding, JSON codec, string processing, etc.

-Hardware dependent components are ported components involving different hardware, such as cryptography accelerators, secure storage, random numbers, etc. This component needs to be ported according to specific hardware.
+* *Hardware Dependent Components* are ported components involving different hardware, such as cryptography accelerators, secure storage, random numbers, etc. This component needs to be ported according to specific hardware.
 SDK also provides a set of default Hardware dependent components witch implementations by software.

-The tool component provides a set of  Python tools, which are used to generate C language contract call interface of smart contract ABI interface based on Solidity or WASM C++.
+* The *Tool Component* provides a set of  Python tools, which are used to generate C language contract call interface of smart contract ABI interface based on Solidity or WASM C++.